awsmin/Embed-Any-Documents/readme.txt

 == Changelog ==

+= V 2.4.1 - 2018-12-10 =
+* Fixed: Blank screen in visual mode of the classic editor plugin

 = V 2.4 - 2018-12-06 =
 * Added Gutenberg Support.
 New Document Block is added.
 * Fixed: Disabled Microsoft viewer support for unsupported extensions